Naresuan: Ayutthaya chronicle narrative

 During the battle, in January 1593, the war elephants of Naresuan, Chaophraya Chaiyanuphap, and Ekathotsarot, Chaophraya Prap Traichak, were "in musth" and charged into the midst of the Burmese, with only a handful to Siamese being able to follow them in.
 According to Damrong's reconstruction, Naresuan, seeing Mingyi Swa on an elephant under a tree, shouted, "My brother, why do you stay on your elephant under the shade of a tree?
 Why not come out and engage in single combat to be an honour to us?
 There will be no kings in future who will engage in single combat like us."

-Elephant battle between Naresuan and Mingyi Swa as a wall mural in Phra Ubosot, Wat Suwan Dararam, Ayutthaya, Thailand.

 The personal battle between Naresuan and Mingyi Swa was a highly romanticized historical scene known as the "Elephant Battle" (สงครามยุทธหัตถี Songkram Yuddhahatthi.)

 After a prolonged duel and narrowly missing Naresuan but cutting his helmet, Naresuan was able to cut Mingyi Swa with his ngao (glaive).
 Prince Somdet Phra Ekathotsarot was also able to kill the governor of Muang Chacharo.
 The main Siamese army then arrived and the Burmese were routed and scattered.
 The King of Bago then ordered the other two divisions to retreat.